microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ## ENASMicroLayer

-This layer is extracted from model designed [here](./ENAS.md).
-A model contains several blocks whose architecture keeps the same.
-A block is made up of some `ENAMicroLayer` and one `ENASReduceLayer`.
-The only difference between the two layers is that `ENASReduceLayer` applies all operations with `stride=2`.
+This layer is extracted from model designed [here](https://github.com/microsoft/nni/tree/master/examples/nas/enas).
+A model contains several blocks which share the same architecture.
+A block is made up of some `ENASMicroLayer` and reduction layers.
+The only difference between the two layers is that reduction layers apply all operations with `stride=2`.

-An `ENASMicroLayer` contains `num_nodes` nodes and searches the topology among them.
-The first two nodes in a layer stand for the outputs from previous previous layer and previous layer respectively.
+ENAS Micro employs a DAG with N nodes in one cell, where the nodes represent local computations, and the edges represent the flow of information between the N nodes.
+One cell contains two input nodes and a single output node.
 The following nodes choose two previous nodes as input and apply two operations from [predefined ones](#predefined-operations-enas) then add them as the output of this node.
 For example, Node 4 chooses Node 1 and Node 3 as inputs then applies `MaxPool` and `AvgPool` on the inputs respectively, then adds and sums them as output of Node 4.
 Nodes that are not served as input for any other node are viewed as the output of the layer.
 If there are multiple output nodes, the model will calculate the average of these nodes as the layer output.

 The predefined operations can be seen [here](#predefined-operations-enas).